 All STS spray booms are equipped with a hydraulic breakaway circuit.
 When folded out as an 80 or 90 foot spray boom, a one-way hydraulic circuit on the outer boom section provides outer boom breakaway functions.
-The outer breakaway is self-resetting and will return to normal operating position after it has cleared the hazard (fig.
+The outer breakaway is self-resetting and will breakaway functions.
+The outer breakaway is self-resetting and will return to normal operating position after it has cleared the hazard (fig. 4.23-1).